FindNode

 {"status":13,"value":"{<error message>}"}

-TC provide "device.sendAai()" or "devices.sendAai()" to communicate with FindNode:
+TC provides "device.sendAai()" or "devices.sendAai()" to communicate with FindNode:

 Presumably you can do most of the task by using "device.sendAai()" and "devices.sendAai()", FindNode is a Appium's "handler", another handler "invoke" can use Java Reflection to access methods in UiDevice, UiObject2, AccessibilityNodeInfo and InteractionController.